 I’ve been using Microsoft’s Windows 8 Consumer Preview for the last week or so now, running it in Virtualbox on my XP machine.
 In fact, I’m working with it right now as I type this.

-Windows 8 is a frustrating experience, because there’s so much here that Microsoft got right mixed with a bunch of missed opportunities, and a number of infuriating deliberate decisions which appear to have been implemented out of pure spite towards people who prefer working with as *ahem* the ‘old desktop paradigm’.
+Windows 8 is a frustrating experience, because there’s so much here that Microsoft got right.
+Unfortunately it is mixed with a bunch of missed opportunities, and a number of infuriating deliberate decisions which appear to have been implemented out of pure spite towards people who prefer working with *ahem* the ‘old desktop paradigm’.

 So, here’s my brief take on Redmond’s latest…